 This Red Clay is characterized by its purity and potency.
 Rich in iron oxide which gives it its distinctive red hue.
 High alkalinity of 9.2ph, it holds a strong negative ionic charge that allows it to absorb and draw toxins from the body.
 It contains a wealth of essential trace elements and minerals.
-This clay is renowned for its detox capacity, its action increases the blood flow below the skin improving oxygen and nutrients to the skin cells.
+This clay is renowned for its natural detox capacity, its action increases the blood flow below the skin improving oxygen and nutrients to the skin cells.
 When used as a face and body mask, it will help absorb excess oil and remove toxins while simultaneously boosting the skin's circulation, leaving the skin feeling youthful and soft.
 Suitable for all skin types, especially mature skin.

 White kaolin clay is rich in silicon and aluminum silicate and it is known to be the mildest of all clay.

 This Kaolin, is of a high grade, ultra pure and clean. its mild and versatile properties makes it ideal for all skin types, from babies to mature skin.
 It is efficient in improving circulation to your skin.
 Beneficial for managing skin conditions such as dryness, acne, rosacea, sun damage, skin rash and irritations.
 Kaolin contains essential and phyto-nutrients that protects and nourishes the skin.
 Historically .Its use originated from ancient China and was prized for its medicinal value by Romans,

 Kaolin clay is a versatile clay with a number of uses and benefits.
 It also has unique chemical and physical properties that contribute to its use.
 Read to learn more about this clay, how it is good for your skin, hair, used by pharmaceutic industry in their formulations for digestive issue and widely used in natural cosmetic preparations.Helps stimulate circulation while purifying the skin and closing dilated pores.